What are digital health programs?

 + Self Help Digital Programs

 The automation is added to assist the consumer to ‘walk through’ the program with additional guidance and at times, feedback.
-Automated self help programs generally help to keep consumers on track and more engaged than pure self-help versions.
-Our self help digital health programs are of the automated kind, however for many of our programs you can request that we add your healthcare practitioner to your program account (if you live in Australia).
+Automated self-help programs generally help to keep consumers on track and more engaged than pure self-help versions.
+Our self-help digital health programs are of the automated kind, however for many of our programs you can request that we add your healthcare practitioner to your program account (if you live in Australia).
 This way you can interact with them through the platform and they can see the program and assist in monitoring your progress.

 To see what self-help programs we have available and which ones you can add your practitioner to, please click here.

 + Therapist Assisted Digital Health Programs

 Therapist-assisted or human supported digital health programs are typically self-help digital health intervention that includes some human support while the consumer is working through the program.
 The frequency of support (daily, weekly, fortnightly, etc) can vary, as well as the communication modality by which the support is provided.
 Support might occur via secure email, instant messaging sessions, telephone or VOIP, video-chat or face-to-face meetings.